shantamsultania/face-lock-/README.md

 # face-lock-

-This project is a facial lock system for the user in this first user creates a data set of his face and then using that we create a lock system that is able to identify the user
+This project is a facial lock system for the user in this first user creates a data set of his face and then using that we create a lock system that can identify the user

 Hello All my name is Shantam And these are the Source for a facial Lock system using Python and OpenCV